Getting Started with Coverage

 1. Bring the 2D Graphics window to the front.

-3. 2D View: NAsset FOM coverage graphics
+2. 2D View: NAsset FOM coverage graphics

 1. Return to NAsset_Cov’s () properties ().

-2. Set the following Satisfaction section criteria:
+2. Set the following in the Satisfaction frame:

 3. Option Value

-Enable On
+Enable Selected

-Satisfied If At Least
+Satisfied If: At Least

-Threshold 2
+Threshold: 2

 In this case, you want the satisfaction criteria to be that at least two (the selected threshold) of the assets (sensors) have access to a point in the grid simultaneously during daylight hours.